The probabilistic world: Probabilistic time

 The relations \eqref{eq:EV8} guarantee the properties of a local probability distribution at $m+1$, i.e. $p_{1 \tau} (m+1) \geq 0$ and $\sum_\tau p_{1 \tau} (m+1) = 1$, provided that $p_1 (m)$ is a probability distribution.
 The local probabilistic information for the evolution law \eqref{eq:EV9} involves the local probability distributions $p_1 (m)$ and $p_1 (m+1)$.

 Unique jump chains are a special limiting case of Markov chains, with the property

 The probability of a transition from $\rho$ to $\tau (\rho)$ equals one, while the transition probabilities to all other states $\tau \neq \tau (\rho)$ vanish.
-In contrast to cellular automata, generic Markov chains are truly probabilistic, in the sense that the probabilistic aspects do not only concern the boundary term.
+In contrast to probabilistic automata, generic Markov chains have a probabilistic evolution.
+The probabilistic aspects do not only concern the boundary term.
+We will discuss in sect.~\ref{sec:markov_chains} under which circumstances Markov chains arise from our setting of an overall probability distribution for all times.